cosmos/sdk-tutorials/ida-customizations/ida-course/discord-info.md

 ![IMAGE DESCRIPTION](/ida-course/images/discord-ida-c3-channels.jpg)

 * We will share regular program updates via the **c3-announcements-and-organization** channel.
 Make sure to check it regularly.
 * The **c3-lounge** channel is dedicated to off-topic discussions.
-Introduce yourself and feel free to relax and chat about your favorite TV shows, films, and books, share pet photos, and anything else that comes to mind!
+Introduce yourself, and feel free to relax and chat about your favorite TV shows, films, and books, share pet photos, and anything else that comes to mind.
 * You should ask all content-related questions within the **c3-support forum** channel.
-There you will find tags which correspond to the main topics covered in the Academy content.
+There you will find tags corresponding to the main topics covered in the Academy content.
 These will allow you and the support team to keep track of your queries.

 ## How to ask a question